ryansturmer/jive/README.markdown

 ### Configuration

-jive.cfg is the configuration file for jive, which will be created on first run, if it doesn't already exist.
-You can change the host/port of the MPD server, and the port on which Jive hosts itself for development.
-It's pretty self explanatory.
+jive.cfg will be created on first run,if it doesn't already exist.
+You can edit it to change the host/port of the MPD server, and the port on which Jive hosts itself for development.